 On our way back to the East shore, we stopped in the Princeville area to see the Sprouting Horn.
 That was a pretty cool little stop.

-We ate breakfast at Kountry Kitchen (not a chain) and I had the tamale breakfast special.
-Man oh man, probably one of the best breakfast meals that I’ve ever eaten.
+When we headed out this morning, we ate breakfast at Kountry Kitchen (not a chain).
+I had the tamale breakfast special.
+Man oh man, probably one of the best breakfast meals that I've ever eaten.
 The boys liked the macnut pancakes as well.
 Add this to your list if you go, because the food is so good (decor not so much).

 After breakfast, we headed back to Secret Beach (at low tide) in hopes that we could hike to the Secret Lava Pools and waterfall.
 Guess what, we made it!
 It was so amazing.
 I could have spent my whole week exploring this area.